 Frederick County Clean Sweep partners with the Community Inmate Workforce and the Virginia Department of Transportation, Stephens City Office, to perform litter cleanup efforts along county roads.
-During the past year, the CIWF contributed services valued at $42,026, collecting a record-setting 29 tons of unsightly litter.
-This is in addition to pickup efforts by VDOT and Adopt-a-Highway volunteers.
+During the past year, the CIWF contributed services valued at $37,237, collecting just over 23 tons of unsightly litter.
+This does not include the removal of nearly 500 illegally dumped tires.
+The crew's effort are in addition to pickup programs by VDOT and Adopt-a-Highway volunteers.

 Keep A Lid On It!
 Prevent Litter.